Urania (magazine)

-Urania is an Italian science fiction magazine published by Arnoldo Mondadori Editore since 10 October 1952.
-The current editor is Giuseppe Lippi.
+Urania is an Italian science fiction book series published by Arnoldo Mondadori Editore since 10 October 1952.

 History

 The first issue featured the novel The Sands of Mars by Arthur C. Clarke (as Le sabbie di Marte).
 The original name of the series was I Romanzi di Urania ("Urania's novels"), to differentiate it from another magazine with the same name (but popularly known as Urania Rivista, "Urania Magazine"), which featured only short stories.
 The latter, however, lasted only 14 issues, and Romanzi di Urania soon took the simpler name, which still holds today.
 Short story collections were thenceforth published in the main series, which at its height had a weekly periodicity with a circulation of 160,000 copies a month.
 Since the very beginning Urania has been indeed the best selling SF magazine of Italy, also introducing to Italian readers some famed authors like Isaac Asimov, Alfred Elton van Vogt, Robert A. Heinlein, J. G. Ballard, Philip K. Dick and many others.
 The first editor was Giorgio Monicelli (brother of movie director Mario Monicelli): Monicelli is credited with the invention of the word fantascienza, meaning science-fiction in Italian.
 From 1964 to 1985 novels and short stories were selected by the renowned Italian writers and intellectuals Carlo Fruttero and Franco Lucentini, who also appeared in the magazine with a few short stories written under pseudonyms.
-Their successor was Gianni Montanari, who worked for the magazine until 1990.
+In 1985, Their successor was Gianni Montanari, who worked for the magazine until 1990.

+Gianni Montanari promoted contemporary authors and, most importantly, eliminated reprints labeled "I Capolavori" Montanari introduced the Premio Urania, which allowed the publication of works by Italian authors again, after nearly 30 years of exclusively foreign authors.

+From 1990 until his death in 2018, the series was edited by Giuseppe Lippi, who helped pursue changes to the editorial lines as well as fully republishing many of the incomplete volumes edited by Fruttero and Lucentini.

 Most of the novels and short stories were from American and British authors (with some French novels in the 1950s).
 Italian authors appeared uncredited, only under pseudonyms.
-Starting from the late 1980s, Italian SF writers are a more frequent presence.
+Starting from the late 1980s, Italian Science fiction writers are a more frequent presence.
 The competition of Premio Urania ("Urania Award") was launched in 1990, open to all previously unpublished Italian novels from famous or unknown authors.
 The winner is awarded with publication in the magazine.
 The first winner was Vittorio Catani with his Gli universi di Moras (Urania #1120).
 In 1994 Urania published the first novel by now-world-famed Valerio Evangelisti, who had won the Premio Urania for that year with Nicholas Eymerich, inquisitore.
 Other winners include Nicoletta Vallorani and Massimo Mongai.